clairesujin8702/MyOwnPlanner/README.md

 For this project, I used the following Technologies in my implementation:

 - JavaScript
-- React
-- React Hooks
+- React, React Hooks
 - CSS
+- SASS

 ## Installation